tikv/tikv/docs/reference/configuration/raftstore-config.md

 > **Note:**
 >
-> In the multi-thread mode, peers are obtained in batch, so pressure from hot write regions cannot be scattered evenly to each CPU.
+> In the multi-thread mode, peers are obtained in batch, so pressure from hot write Regions cannot be scattered evenly to each CPU.
 For better load balancing, it is recommended you use smaller batch sizes.

 ### Configuration items